Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

-Binary colloidal mixtures are valuable model systems for fundamental studies of crystallization \cite{Bartlett1994Springer,Gasser2009JPCM, Lorenz2009JPCM}.
-Detailed predictions of their phase behavior exist for binary hard sphere (HS) systems of different size ratio $\Gamma = R_{S} / R_{L}$ (where the $R_{i}$ are the radii of small ($S$) and large ($L$) spheres, respectively).
-These show a sequence of spindle to azeotropic to eutectic phase diagram types with decreasing $\Gamma$, vanishing miscibility in the crystal phase for $\Gamma < 0.85$ and a huge variety of crystal structures for compounds \cite{Bartlett1990JPCM,Kranendonk1991MolPhys,Cottin1993JCP,Eldridge1995MolPhys,Punnathanam2006JCP,Filion2009PRE2009}.
-For zero miscibility eutectics the inter-species fractionation is expected to cause a pronounced slowing of nucleation \cite{Punnathanam2006JCP}.
-As the crystal phase becomes unstable for polydispersities above $6\%$ \cite{Bolhuis1994PRE,Kofke1999PRE} (10\% in 2D \cite{Pronk2004PRE}) an additional intra-species fractionation is expected for strongly polydisperse systems \cite{Xu2003JPC,Fasolo2003PRL}.
-Indications of polydispersity altered solidification dynamics have been observed in several experiments \cite{Schope2006PRE,Iacopini2009JCP} including subtle influences of the skewness of the size distribution \cite{Martin2003PRE} but direct evidence of intra-species fractionation is still missing.
-While many of the predicted crystal structures have by now been observed \cite{Bartlett1994Springer, Gasser2009JPCM, BartletOttewill1990JCP, Eldridge1995MolPhys, Hunt2000PRE} and also the general sequence of phase diagrams was confirmed \cite{Meller1992PRL}, most parts of the phase diagram escape a detailed experimental investigation.
-In particular, the exact locations of phase boundaries in compound forming systems have not yet been determined.
-Crystallization kinetics has not been obtained and, except for a recent 2D-study \cite{Geerts2010JCPM}, fractionation into coexisting $L$- and $S$-crystals has not yet been observed.
-The main reason for this is the interference of crystallization with the glass transition at large volume fractions \cite{Voigtmann2003PRE}.
-The second reason is the presence of gravity, which seemingly enhances the trend to dynamically arrest the systems \cite{Zhu1997Nature}.
-As seen in other systems, gravity, moreover, may lead to differential sedimentation and inhomogeneities in composition \cite{Lorenz2009JCP,Leocmach2010EPL}.
+Binary colloidal mixtures are valuable model systems for fundamental studies of crystallization \cite{Bartlett1994Springer, Gasser2009JPCM, Lorenz2009JPCM}.
+Detailed predictions of their phase behaviour exist for hard sphere (HS) systems of different size ratio $\Gamma = R_{S} / R_{L}$ (where $R_{i}$ are the radii of small ($S$) and large ($L$) spheres, respectively).
+These show a sequence of spindle to azeotropic to eutectic phase diagram types with decreasing $\Gamma$, vanishing miscibility in the crystal phase for $\Gamma < 0.85$ and a huge variety of crystal structures for compounds \cite{Bartlett1990JPCM, Kranendonk1991MolPhys, Cottin1993JCP, Eldridge1995MolPhys, Punnathanam2006JCP, Filion2009PRE2009}.
+For zero miscibility eutectics the \emph{inter}-species fractionation is expected to cause a pronounced slowing of nucleation \cite{Punnathanam2006JCP}.
+Polydispersities above $6\%$ destabilize the crystal phases \cite{Bolhuis1994PRE, Kofke1999PRE} (10$\%$ in 2D \cite{Pronk2004PRE}), hence additional \emph{intra}-species fractionation is expected for strongly polydisperse systems \cite{Xu2003JPC, Fasolo2003PRL}.
+Indications of polydispersity altered solidification dynamics have been observed in several HS experiments \cite{Schope2006PRE, Iacopini2009JCP} including subtle influences of the skewness of the size distribution \cite{Martin2003PRE} but direct evidence of \emph{intra}-species fractionation is still missing.
+While many predicted crystal structures have by now been observed \cite{Bartlett1994Springer, Gasser2009JPCM, BartletOttewill1990JCP, Eldridge1995MolPhys, Hunt2000PRE} and also the general sequence of phase diagram types was confirmed \cite{Meller1992PRL}, most parts of the phase diagram escape from a detailed experimental investigation; e.g., the exact locations of phase boundaries in compound forming systems have not yet been determined.
+Moreover, crystallization kinetics have not been obtained and, except for a recent 2D-study \cite{Geerts2010JCPM}, fractionation into coexisting $L$- and $S$-crystals has not yet been observed.
+One main reason for this is the interference of crystallization with the glass transition (GT) at large volume fractions \cite{Voigtmann2003PRE}.
+Furthermore, gravity seemingly enhances the trend to dynamically arrest the systems \cite{Zhu1997Nature}.
+In addition, it may lead to differential sedimentation and inhomogeneities in composition \cite{Lorenz2009JCP, Leocmach2010EPL}.